gaowudao/CRITERIA3D/README.md

 To compile it, firstly compile the project _MapGraphics_, then compile the project *Makeall_PRAGA*.

 ## TestCriteria1D
-Test program for the 1D water balance using criteria1D, crop and soil libraries.
+Test program for the 1D water balance using criteriaModel, crop and soil libraries.

 To compile it, use the project *Makeall_CRITERIA1D*.
 Example data are available in *DATA/Criteria1d* directory.